2. React Native Elements

 7. React Native Material Kit

 Next on our list of React Native component libraries is yet another set of UI components that brings material design to React Native.
-This 4.7k-stars library is still worth a mention with a basic yet useful set of UI components and themes implementing Google’s Material Design.
+The React Native Material Kit is a 4.7k-stars library that is still worth a mention with a basic yet useful set of UI components and themes implementing Google’s Material Design.
 Inside, you’ll find buttons, cards, range sliders, and text fields.
 You’ll also see spinners and progress bars to display loading, as well as toggles for switches, radio buttons, and checkboxes.

 All it takes is a few lines of code to add buttons using predefined builders that adhere to the Material design lite default theme.
 Using the builder, you can also create customized buttons from scratch.
 The same is the case for built-in text fields.
 Not only that, you can customize the styles by changing the global theme.
 This will affect all checkboxes and radio buttons across the whole app.